-Material "2" iron powder (painted in red), are not in tables, as i strongly do not recommand their use.
-They can perhaps work for monoband designs, but definelitely not for wideband designs.
+Material "2" iron powder (painted in red), are not in tables, as i strongly do not recommand their use for wideband.
+They works well for monoband designs, but definelitely not for wideband designs.

 In theory, "61" or "4C6/4C65" could be used for 144 MHz, but i did not experimented by myselves...

-Good suppliers for toroids are: PartsAndKits and AMIDON ...
+Good suppliers for toroids are: PartsAndKits , RF microwave.it and AMIDON ...

 With good electrical and mechanical design, using parts described here, and PCB designed for, 1.8 to 30 (50) MHz directivity can be better than 35 dB, and accuracy in power measurements in the range 1 to 2 %.
 Not so bad, isn't it ...

 With different electrical or mechanical design, or misunderstanding of the excel sheet, please, do not complain if you obtain bad results, no or poor directivity, or transform resistor and wires into smoke and flammes (1 case in eastern Europe).
 Hundreds of people all around the world were happy with this design...
 If it is not your case, please, re-read carefuly what is written, and review what you made.

 Generaly, if it dont works, it is with people more clever, and better technicians than me, who dont want to follow EXACTLY what is written, and do what they feel instead.

 EXCEL sheet design example